ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr image-tag`
 {: #bx_cr_image_tag}

-Create an image, TARGET_IMAGE, that refers to a source image, SOURCE_IMAGE, in {{site.data.keyword.registrylong_notm}}.
+Add a tag that you specify in the command to an existing image, copy the tag to another repository, or copy the tag to a repository in a different namespace.
+The target image, `TARGET_IMAGE`, is the new image and the source image, `SOURCE_IMAGE`, is the existing image in {{site.data.keyword.registrylong_notm}}.
 The source and target images must be in the same region.

 To find the names of your images, run `ibmcloud cr image-list`.
 Combine the content of the **Repository** and **Tag** columns to create the image name in the format `repository:tag`.
 {: tip}